-A couple years ago when I was struggling with low self-esteem, I would never of guessed that I was one of the main causes of it.
-The constant negative self talk, the dissatisfaction and constant critiquing of my appearance and the fact that I always doubted myself – I mean, no wonder my self esteem was so incredibly bruised.
-It wasn’t until I learnt to love myself and treat myself better that I began to see myself in a much clearer, more accurate light.
+A couple of years ago when I was struggling with low self-esteem, I would never have guessed that I was one of the main causes of it.
+The constant negative self-talk, the dissatisfaction and constant critiquing of my appearance and the fact that I always doubted myself – I mean, no wonder my self-esteem was so incredibly bruised.
+It wasn’t until I learned to love myself and treat myself better that I began to see myself in a much clearer, more accurate light.

-Treat Yourself With the Love and Respect You Deserve
+Treat Yourself With Love and Respect You Deserve

 1. Catch Yourself

 The more and more you try and catch yourself talking negatively to yourself, the more aware you will become of it.
 For example, the other day I got an exam back and wasn’t happy with the grade.
 From the minute I saw the letter grade, the negative self-talk started.
 “Why didn’t you try harder, why aren’t you as smart as everyone else, how could you get that question wrong?” and it started to give me anxiety.
 But then, I caught myself.
 I realized that I did try hard enough and I did prepare well for it.
 Just because I got a not-so-great grade on one exam doesn’t mean I’m not smart or capable.
 It just happened to be quite a difficult exam!
 It wasn’t worth me beating myself up over it.